|Fieseler Fi 156 Storch G-BPHZ|

 - The remains of this Spitfire was one of three transported to Lae in 1974 from where they passed through several locations within New Zealand.

 - Ultimately the remains of the EF545 were identified by Chris Warrillow who transported them to the UK and then into the ownership of Aero Vintage Ltd in December 2001.

-This aircraft represents a fantastically rare opportunity to acquire a genuine early mark Spitfire with the 'short' Merlin engine.
-Acknowledged to be amongst the most delightful of Spitfires to fly.
-It is light, aerobatic and relatively easy to manage..
+This Mk Vc Spitfire represents a fantastically rare opportunity to acquire a genuine early mark Spitfire with the 'short' Merlin engine.
+Being light, aerobatic and relatively easy to manage, it has been acknowledged to be amongst the most delightful of Spitfires to fly.

 Click To Continue Reading>

 This extremely rare aeroplane, Yak-1 No. 1342, (G-BTZD) is offered FOR SALE by Retrotec Ltd with a restoration contract at a fixed price.
 Retrotec is one of the most experienced research and restoration companies working on pre-1945 ex-military aircraft.

 Retrotec and its associate company Aero Vintage Ltd have been managing the research and restoration of this aircraft for Historic Aircraft Collection Ltd., the owners of the Yak-1, since the aircraft was recovered from Russia in the early 1990s.
 The research has been painfully slow due to many of the original records being lost and the need to translate those that we did find into English.